LaurenDou/4156-Miniproject-2024-Students-Java/README.md

 ```

+# Run PMD
-# How to run PMD -> Taken from this website
+Taken from this website (feel free to visit if you have questions about the setup)
 https://sachinsf.com/how-to-use-pmd-code-analyzer-with-intellij/

 1. Download PMD